From Jar to native cross-platform Java with pipeline

 GraalVM

-Not long after, I came across GraalVM.
+I also came across GraalVM.
+It is a distinct JDK with ahead-of-time compilation.
 For my use case, it can compile code to a native executable (exe on Windows).
-It is a distinct JDK with ahead-of-time compilation.
 The compilation time is longer but the result is a program with no warmup time.
-Graal generated executable starts almost instantly.
-Generally, GraalVM’s primary use is for microservice architectures to reduce the cloud bills.
+A Graal-generated executable starts instantly.
+It’s not the intended use case, but it works for native compilation.

 I pivoted to these technologies and even made a new NSIS installer.
-The state of my app was better than before, but the manual steps of distribution were still many:
+The state of my app was better than before, but the manual steps of distribution were tedious:

 - Build static frontend files.